-The Philosophy Department is housed in Moses Hall, near the Campanile on the main UC Berkeley campus.
+The Philosophy Department is housed in Philosophy Hall, near the Campanile on the main UC Berkeley campus.
 The building was designed in 1931 by George Kelham, who had earlier designed many San Francisco landmarks, including the old Main Library and the old Federal Reserve.
 Until the 1960s, the building was named Eshleman Hall and housed student publications, the band, and the chorus.
 It was renamed after Bernard Moses (1846-1930), U.C.’s first historian and the founder of Berkeley’s Political Science Department.
 The Philosophy Department moved into Moses during the 1970s.
-Concerns about views expressed in Moses’s writings, for example his apparent endorsement of lynching in the post-war South, have led the Department to consider proposing to the University that the building be renamed.
-As of Fall 2020, this consideration is actively under way, led by the Department’s Equity Task Force.
-Updates will be posted on the News section of our website.
+Concerns about views expressed in Moses’s writings, for example his apparent endorsement of lynching in the post-war South, have led the Department (led by its Equity Task Force) to propose to the University that the building be renamed.
+As of Fall 2023, the building is known as Philosophy Hall.

 The Dennes Room

 The Dennes Room (234 Philosophy Hall) is named in honor of Professor William Dennes, who played a central role in reshaping the Philosophy Department in the 1960s.
 The room is used for philosophy seminars and meetings.

 Once the rehearsal room for the university band and chorus, 301 Philosophy Hall now houses the graduate students' lounge, offices, computer room, and mailboxes.
 It is also the site of the department's post-colloquium receptions.